 Responsible for: Representing the Communications team on the SIT and for developing the communications strategy in Level 3 & 4 incidents.
 This role will be fulfilled by the Head of Communications (or nominated deputy).

-Responsibilities Attend all SIT meetings as a core member Activate the communication function to manage the response Where necessary, ensure PR agency has been informed Report on any potential issues, impacts on FSS's reputation, taking into account the media, public, government and other stakeholders Develop the communications strategy taking into consideration all stakeholder groups Ensure that the OIT has sufficient communications resource to manage the response Sign off key messages and external statements Oversee stakeholder engagement and ensure communications are taking place as necessary Where relevant, support the development of ministerial briefings
+Responsibilities Attend all SIT meetings as a core member Provide updates to the SIT during SIT meetings (in the format of Issues and Actions to aide Information capture) Provide communications expertise to support the SIT Chair to sign off key FSS messages and external statements in Level 3/4 incidents Where necessary, ensure PR agency has been informed Report on any potential issues, impacts on FSS's reputation, taking into account the media, public, government and other stakeholders Develop the communications strategy taking into consideration all stakeholder groups Ensure that the OIT has sufficient communications resource to manage the response Oversee stakeholder engagement and ensure communications are taking place as necessary Where relevant, support the development of ministerial briefings